Little One: Chapter 21

 “Do you want me to carry you?”
 Jesse asked, grinning.

 I glared.
-“No, I think I can make it the rest of the way all by myself.”
+“No, believe it or not, I think I can make it the rest of the way all by myself.”

-He laughed but took my pack.
+He laughed but took my bag.
 At this point, I couldn’t protest.

 After a grueling (well, grueling for me) half hour of uphill hiking, we landed at the nearest camp site, where, thankfully, there were other campers.
 I sighed a breath of relief.
 I was glad we weren’t alone.
 The idea of being lost in a freezing atmosphere like this was one of my greatest fears as a warm blooded mammal.